temporalio/documentation/docs-src/self-hosted/how-to-set-up-codec-server.md

 5. Optional: If your Codec Server is configured to [authenticate requests](#authorization) from Temporal Web UI, enable **Pass access token** to send a JWT access token with the HTTPS requests.
 6. Optional: If your Codec Server is configured to [verify origins of requests](#cors), enable **Include cross-origin credentials**.

-In self-hosted Temporal Clusters where you set up your UI Server, you can also set the codec endpoint in the UI server [configuration file](/references/web-ui-configuration#codec), as shown in the following example.
+In self-hosted Temporal Clusters with dedicated UI Server configuration, you can also set the codec endpoint in the UI server [configuration file](/references/web-ui-configuration#codec):

 ```yaml
 codec:
     endpoint: {{ default .Env.TEMPORAL_CODEC_ENDPOINT "{namespace}"}}
 ```

-Start the UI server to use this endpoint on the Web UI for decoding data in Workflow Executions in the specified Namespace.

 #### CLI

-In self-hosted Temporal Clusters, after the Codec Server is started, provide the exposed endpoint to CLI using the `--codec_endpoint` command option.
+You can configure a Codec Server endpoint with the `temporal` CLI using the `--codec_endpoint` flag.

-For example, if you are running your Codec Server locally and expose port 8888 as your endpoint, run the following command to set the codec endpoint globally.
+For example, if you are running your Codec Server on `http://localhost:8888`, you can use `env set` to set the endpoint globally:

 ```bash
 temporal env set --codec-endpoint "http://localhost:8888"
 ```

-If your codec endpoint is not set globally, use the `--codec-endpoint` option with your CLI commands.
+If your Codec Server endpoint is not set globally, provide the `--codec-endpoint` option with each command.
-For example, to see the decoded output of the Workflow Execution "yourWorkflow" in the Namespace "yourNamespace", run the following command.
+For example, to see the decoded output of the Workflow Execution "yourWorkflow" in the Namespace "yourNamespace", run:

 ```bash
 temporal --codec-endpoint "http://localhost:8888" --namespace "yourNamespace" workflow show --workflow-id "yourWorkflow"  --run-id "<yourRunId>" --output "table"